 The videoclip of the QUATTROSTELLE on the right was realized and sent to me in 2019 by Fatma Heisele of Stuttgart, Germany.

-The clip on the left was also sent by Fatma in December 2022.
+The clip on the left was also sent recently by Fatma.
 This custom, 35 metres long MILLESTELLE is flown by Zahit Mungan in or around Mardin, in Turkey.
 More information is to be found at the bottom of this page.

 A very fine video clip of the QUATTROSTELLE in flight, made by Jim Nicholls in New Zealand, can be watched on YouTube through this link:

 And this is a LARGE SUPER REFLEX that I made a long time ago (1991).
 The photographs were kindly sent by Richard Friederich who for many summers flew this kite on the wide beaches of the Nordsee.

 More photographs can be seen through this link:

 Mark Groh of Hamlin, NY, USA, sent this photograph in 2017 with this message:

 "I have had the delight in flying this beauty the past several weeks.
 So many that have seen it express how beautiful it looks in the blue sky.
 I did fly one afternoon in a sudden snowfall, and the kite danced happily, although it was a drab gray sky, and no sunshine.
 This kite keeps one hopping in the field but it sure is a fun kite....it will be flown often.
 Looking forward to other ideas you are putting together in the near future."